ivonunes/plumekit/docs/components/index.md

 # Components

 Components keep repeated markup in one place without hiding the HTML shape of the page.
-Define them with `@component`, then call them by name.
+You define a component once with `@component`, then call it by name wherever you need it.
+Content flows in through arguments and slots, and Plume checks every call against the definition.

-## Define
+## Defining components

-Component names use PascalCase:
+Component names use PascalCase.
+Define a component with `@component`, then call it with `@` and its name:

 ```plume
 @component PostCard(post, tone = "default") {